 If you are designing a website then adding a mobile-friendly version is a must.
 More than half of users prefer to use their mobile devices for Internet surfing.
 However, it is really annoying to keep zooming in on small details or not being able to find the right button.
 Do not motivate the users to leave before they even get to know you – make your mobile website design responsive.

-User interface is what the customer sees when they first interact with the product.
+The user interface is what the customer sees when they first interact with the product.
 It depends on whether it will motivate them to stay and keep exploring the product or go away to find out what your competitors have to offer.
 Hopefully, you will now consider these eight important factors to help you design better interfaces.